CIRO Trader Exam study plan with 30-, 60-, and 90-day tracks, weekly sequencing, and final-review priorities.

 Day 3

-Rework the same domain through short mixed questions and note every miss by reason: classification, rule, or supervision failure.
+Rework the same element through short mixed questions and note every miss by reason: classification, rule, or supervision failure.

 Day 4

-Add the adjacent domain that commonly appears in the same fact pattern, such as marketplaces plus trading rules or derivatives plus clearing.
+Add the adjacent exam element that commonly appears in the same fact pattern, such as marketplaces plus trading rules or derivatives plus clearing.

 Day 5